freemanpeterson/SWIFTPowershell/README.md

 If you have a request mail with subject "SWIFTPowershell Request"
 ```
 Legal:
-+ This module is not part of SWIFT or SolarWinds TradeMark
++ This module is not part of SWIFT™ or SolarWinds™